 Andrew Litten has been an NSA member since 2006.

 He traveled the UK to find inspiration within commonplace life, aiming to convey an emotive poignancy in figurative representations of ‘the ordinary’ and ‘the everyday’.
 The work itself was deliberately erratic and undisciplined.
 In a period of around four years, well over a thousand works were created on kitchen tables, in garden sheds, garages, attics, bedroom floors, and the the cupboard under the stairs.

 'Litten was working in minute and small scale in the late 1980’s and early 90’s with the humblest of materials such as note paper, envelopes and biros, to surreptitiously placing works in galleries to combat art elitism (before the Stuckists did this).’
 Jane Boyer (written in 2013).

 During the mid 1990’s, he began employment in photographic studios ‘finishing’ hand printed photographs and the controlled manipulation of photographic imagery began to influence his own image making.
 He was employed in London and later in Oxford, where visits to Richard Hamilton’s studio encouraged a new phase of personal creativity for Litten.
 With interested in the idea that the static two dimensional image can be a deceitful conveyor of information, Litten began developing subject matter that was motivated by paradoxical readings between the surface image and implied readings of hidden content.
 These works accumulated in various series of portrait paintings relating to hidden Internal Dialogues and the ‘Inner Voice’, representing subtleties and contradictions between public / private bodily self image.
 This creative phase countinued until 2004.

-Litten moved to cornwall in 2001 and by 2005 in a new studio, bagan creating sculpture alongside paintings.
+Litten moved to Cornwall in 2001, and by 2005 in a new studio had began creating sculpture alongside paintings.
 The work began to more directly represent Littens interest in subject matter dealing with extreme psychological disturbance.
 Behavioral themes of depersonalisation, voyeurism and disfunctionl sexual attachment began to inform the work.